chaoge525/soafee_demo/documentation/manual/build_system.rst

     This EWAOL distribution image feature:

-      * Adds the EWAOL Software Development Kit (SDK) which includes packages and image features to support on-target software development activites.
+      * Adds the EWAOL Software Development Kit (SDK) which includes packages and image features to support on-target software development activities.
       * Enables two additional SDK build targets, ``ewaol-baremetal-sdk-image`` and ``ewaol-virtualization-sdk-image``, each only compatible with the corresponding architecture's distribution image feature.